lightyeare/chadpeters.dev/src/data/blog-posts/intro-to-lifecycle-management.md

 ---
-title: A brief into to Azure Storage Lifecycle Management
+title: A brief intro to Azure Storage Lifecycle Management
 publishDate: 04 June 2024
 description: Stuffing everything in Hot Blob Storage?
 Save money by implementing Lifecycle Management on your storage accounts.
 slug: intro-to-lifecycle-management